kletobias/p2022/_projects/cleaning-a-web-scraped-47-column-br-pandas-dataframe-br-part-4.md

 ## The Next Steps
 This marks the end of the initial cleaning of the tabular data from the web scraping part.
 The next steps are:
 - Create a machine learning pipeline with reproducible steps.
-A pipeline, that includes removal of missing values or imputation of missing values among other data preprocessing steps that might be needed.
+A pipeline that includes removal of missing values or imputation of missing values among other data preprocessing steps that might be needed.
 - Create stratified *k*-fold cross validation splits and a train and test set.
 - Try different scaling algorithms after the split on the independent variables and feature elimination techniques.
 - Decide whether prediction accuracy is the key metric for this project or model interpretability.